I started with a simple problem: I had a discovery production that was searchable in the normal ways, but not very pleasant to ask questions of.

 - large enough to preserve context

-- small enough to retrieve something precise
+- small enough to return a focused hit

 - always linked back to the source document and Bates information